Azure/azure-rest-api-specs/specification/connectedcache/resource-manager/readme.md

-# Microsoft ConnectedCache
+# Microsoft Connected Cache

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for deviceupdate.
+This is the AutoRest configuration file for connectedcache.

 ## Getting Started